+Figure 16 The Identified mode shape error and frequency error using the subsets obtained from the Traditional Clustering in Fig. 14.

 Conclusion

 Although coverage problem in wireless sensor networks has been studied extensively and many energy-efficient coverage-preserving protocols have been proposed for various monitoring applications, these protocols would fail in a particular monitoring area: structural health monitoring because monitoring a structure uses a totally different scheme.